exercism/go/exercises/connect/README.md

 "Player `O`" plays from top to bottom, "Player `X`" plays from left to right.
 In the above example `O` has made a connection from left to right but nobody has won since `O` didn't connect top and bottom.

+## Coding the solution

+Look for a stub file having the name connect.go and place your solution code in that file.

 ## Running the tests